Cause-effect perception in an object place task: Methods

-On the datasets with 240 samples the causal discovery algorithms PC, FCI and FGES are applied.
-PC and FCI are both constrained based algorithms, which use conditional independence tests to identify the skeleton and all collider-structures within the data.
-The FGES algorithm on the other hand is score based.
-This class of algorithms repeatedly score, compare and evolve candidate graphs by using a criterion such as the BIC score (see \cite{spirtes2001causation, kalainathan2022structural} for an overview).
+On the datasets with 240 samples, the causal discovery algorithms PC, FCI, and FGES are applied.
+PC and FCI are both constraint-based algorithms that use conditional independence tests to identify the skeleton and all collider structures within the data.
+The FGES algorithm, on the other hand, is score-based.
+This class of algorithms repeatedly score, compare, and evolve candidate graphs by using a criterion such as the BIC score (see \cite{spirtes2001causation, kalainathan2022structural} for an overview).